Draccano/design-patterns/structural/flyweight/readme.md

 E.g., bold or italic text formatting
     - Don't want each character to have a formatting character.
     - Operate on ranges (e.g. line number, start/end positions).

+## Summary
+Store common data externally.
+Specify an index or reference into the external data store.
+Define the idea of "ranges" on homogeneuous collections and store data related to the those ranges.